benpriebe/i19n/README.md

     }
  );

-// eg. viewmodels/login.strings.en-au.js
+// eg. viewmodels/login.strings.en-AU.js

 define(
     {
-      "password": "en-au - password",
+      "password": "en-AU - password",
     }
  );

 ```

-When a module loads in the ```viewmodel/login.strings``` i19n module with a browser locale of 'en-au':
+When a module loads in the ```viewmodel/login.strings``` i19n module with a browser locale of 'en-AU':

 e.g.